Björn Jensen

 Björn Jensen (born 12 January 1965 in Hameln, Germany) is a German filmmaker, consultant and producer.

 Career

-Jensen studied German and Medieval Literature, English Literature and Drama at Ludwig Maximilian University of Munich as well as Business Administration (International Business) at University of Southern Queensland, Australia.
+Jensen studied German and Medieval Literature, English Literature and Drama at LMU Munich as well as Business Administration (International Business) at University of Southern Queensland, Australia.
 He is also a lecturer at various film academies and has been a member of the board of directors of the German Documentary Association and the European Documentary Network.

 He was a founder of the Munich production company Ginger Foot Films, for which he now acts as the Creative Director.